SwimSwam Awards: 2024 Paris Olympic Games (Women’s Swimming Edition)

 Swimmer of the Meet – Summer McIntosh, Canada

 This one was tough, but when we dug into the data, the winner was clear.
 McIntosh won 3 individual gold medals, 1 individual silver medal, set two Olympic Records, set two World Junior Records, and posted best times and Canadian Records in the 200 IM and 200 fly.
-Australian Kaylee McKeown won two individual golds, one individual silver, won a relay silver, won a relay bronze, set two Olympic Records, and tied a personal best in the 100 back.
+Australian Kaylee McKeown won two individual golds, one individual bronze, won a relay silver, won a relay bronze, set two Olympic Records, and tied a personal best in the 100 back.
 One of her Olympic Records was broken by Regan Smith later in the meet.

 The difference then is distilled into whether you value 1 individual gold and 1 individual silver over an individual bronze, an individual silver, and an individual bronze.
 In general, I think the former category is better, and McKeown not being the star performer of any of those relays closes any doubt.